What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 • vitamins of group A, that is, carotene;

-The composition of these forest dwellers is also dominated by special enzymes that accelerate the breakdown of fats and proteins, so mushrooms are necessarily part of the diet.
+These forest inhabitants also contain a predominance of special enzymes that accelerate the breakdown of fats and proteins, so mushrooms are a must-have part of the diet.

 Edible mushrooms are divided into several types.
-Most of them belong to the so-called macromycetes, these are fleshy mushrooms on a leg.
-Remember only champignon, porcini mushroom.
+Most of them belong to the so-called macromycetes, these are fleshy mushrooms with a stalk.
+Just remember champignon, porcini mushroom.

 However, there are also known pathogens that are also edible.

-The main difference between edible mushrooms and conditionally edible and poisonous mushrooms is that they cannot harm the body.
-These mushrooms do not contain toxic substances that can adversely affect human health.
-And the time of heat treatment of such forest dwellers before eating is much less than in the case of inedible or poisonous mushrooms.
+Main difference edible mushrooms from conditionally edible and poisonous is that they cannot harm the body.
+These mushrooms contain no toxic substances that can negatively affect human health.
+And the heat treatment time for such forest inhabitants before eating is much shorter than in the case of inedible or poisonous mushrooms.

 • tubular;